simbayippy/perp-dex-tools/docs/grid_strategy.md

 - **Post-only entry retry** – If the pending entry disappears before it fills, the loop logs the event and returns to `READY`.
 When a fill arrives the guard in `_recover_from_canceled_entry()` cancels the retry path.
-- **Close order retry** – Exit orders cancelled for price-crossing are reposted with deterministic `close-retry-{n}` keys and a progressively wider buffer.
+- **Close order retry** – Exit orders cancelled for price-crossing are re-queued if exposure still shows on the latest account snapshot, then reposted with deterministic `close-retry-{n}` keys and a progressively wider buffer.
 After the fixed retry budget, the closer falls back to a market exit scoped to the affected position, keeping other tracked exits alive.
+The recovery loop emits `close_order_missing_retracked` when it performs this hand-off.
 - **Entry timeout** – Pending entry limits share the same `position_timeout_minutes` budget; if an entry sits too long the bot cancels it and resets for a new attempt.